 U.S. immigration law allows F-1 students to work on-campus and off-campus with work authorization.
 There are specific rules for each employment type that all students must know.
 Failure to follow these rules will result in the termination of your F-1 status.

-An F-1 student is eligible to work on-campus more than 20 hours when MSU is not in session and during an annual vacation.
-MSU is not in session starting the week after final exams as listed on the MSU academic calendar.
+While school is not in session or during annual vacation: More than 20 hours per week is permitted if you will continue full-time enrollment in the next semester.
+MSU is not in session starting the week after final exams as listed on the MSU Academic Calendar.

 Optional Practical Training (OPT) is temporary practical training authorization that is directly related to the F-1 student’s major of study as listed on the student’s I-20.
 OPT employment authorization is granted for 12 months typically after completion of degree requirements.
 OPT is authorized by the U.S. Citizenship and Immigration Services (USCIS).